 Dating as you get older can become more difficult, that is if you’re looking for something meaningful.
 The adage of one being set in their ways, well, dating in your 30’s certainly gives credence.
 Stubbornness and an unwillingness to compromise leads to short-lived relationships.

 And I’m not talking about major compromises, like giving up your want for a baby if your partner doesn’t want one.
 Those things are enough to make you realize you’re probably not the best fit (and one I’m used to dealing with since I had my hysterectomy).
 But everyone knows making a relationship work takes a little push and pull from both partners.
-And more often than not, I’ve been confronted with the ‘my way or the highway’ mentality.
-And boy oh boy, I’m not the kind of chick that will lay down and get steam rolled (if you haven’t gathered thus far).
+And more often than not, I’ve been confronted with the ‘my way or the highway’ type of mentality.
+And boy oh boy, I’m not the kind of chick that will lay down and get steam rolled (if you haven’t gathered).
 So… I’m single.
 AND THAT’S OKAY, or so my therapist yells to be heard over my ugly cry into a box of Kleenex.

 As you age, your experiences shape you into a (hopefully) semi to well-functioning adult human.
 Getting to know yourself makes it much easier to know what you want and more importantly, what you don’t want.
 But simultaneously, it makes it more difficult to actually find someone.
 On top of that, I’m a die hard romantic through and through and this often (always) leads to disappointment.
 I want to be swept off my feet, to feel that I’m the only person in the room, and to be overwhelmed with butterflies and attraction.
 And I’d hope to fulfill the same in my partner.

 I’m fiercely independent, but that doesn’t mean I want to be alone.
 I seek physical and emotional companionship and I want that with a genuinely good person.
-Which has led me to being single, and humorously navigating my way through the dating scene at 30.
+Which has lead me to being single, and humorously navigating my way through the dating scene at 30.